 In a Type Evaluation Program, each animal is judged against the IDEAL Boer goat – consequently, the results from an Evaluation have much more merit than a championship ribbon in terms of recognizing traits to assist in potential genetic improvement.

 Type Evaluation is also an asset to those who either can not, or chose not, to show.
 It provides an opportunity for an official evaluation of an animal on farm without the logistical problems of attending a show and the possible biosecurity risks of moving one’s animals to a common venue.

 Any CMGA member in good standing whose membership fees are paid in full for the current year can participate.

 Both registered Percentage and Purebred animals can be evaluated.
 Tattoos will be checked by the evaluator and must be legible.
 All animals must have their original registration papers on site.

 Breeders also have the option to have unregistered animals evaluated.
 The evaluator will mark all of the individual type traits, but will not calculate a final score.

 Does must have kidded at least once in order to be evaluated and must have kidded within one year of the evaluation.
 Bucks must be at least one year old.

-Bucks and does receiving a minimum of 85 (Very Good) are listed in the Winter 2013 issue of the Canadian Meat Goat Journal and can be found HERE.
+Bucks and does receiving a minimum of 85 (Very Good) are listed in the Winter 2014 issue of the Canadian Meat Goat Journal and can be found HERE.

 For more information on the Type Evaluation Program, please contact: